vercel/workshop-reacthaton/README.md

 - Way to leave comments on a recipe.
 - Way to see comments on a recipe and vote on it.

 To achieve success, split your work in two phases!
+Make sure you take the time to read the relevant documentation given in each step.

 ## Workshop part 1: